RDorville/digfab/presentations/ep1000_tools/ep1000_tools.md

 ## Each FabLab has equipment/tools unique to its function

-## All FabLabs are open to .blue[ALL] students of Singapore Polytechnic
+## All FabLabs are open to .highlight[ALL] students of Singapore Polytechnic

 ---